-There was no impairment of goodwill for the years ended December 31, 2013, 2012 and 2011.
-However, events such as economic weakness or unexpected significant declines in operating results of reporting units may result in goodwill impairment charges in the future.
+There was no impairment of goodwill for the years ended December 31, 2014, 2013 and 2012.
+However, events such as economic weakness or unexpected significant declines in operating results of a reporting unit may result in goodwill impairment charges in the future.